pasqualedazzeo/auralytics/USER_GUIDE.md

 ## AI Analysis Features

-The Transcription App includes AI tools to help you analyze your transcripts:
+The Auralytics includes AI tools to help you analyze your transcripts:

 1. Open a transcript from the Transcripts page
 2. In the AI Analysis section, you'll see four tabs: